CCLDESTY/Blender-Exporter/README.md

 Version: DEV_VERSION

 This archive contains the XML3D exporter for Blender.
-It uses the API of Blender up to version 2.49.
-The new Blender Python API of versions > 2.5 is not (yet) supported.

 For more information on Blender visit: http://www.blender.org/ For more information on XML3D visit: http://www.xml3d.org/